Melania Trump Divorce: Rumors Increase Amid Report Melania Will Stay In New York

 But despite being largely debunked as baseless, the Melania Trump divorce rumors continue to spread.

-[Image by by Kevin Dietsch – Pool/Getty Images]
+[Featured Image by Kevin Dietsch/Pool/Getty Images]